hemalchevli/Tips-and-tricks/README.md

  - Check and double __check RX TX pins connections__ between two components in schematics.
  - Add net labels on important connections, evein if its a short wire on schematic.
  - Add test points, must for all power rails, on power control signals, on interfaces of rarely programables chips(eg memory).
+ -  Place components in the schematic close to the pins where they should be located on PCB

 # Placement
+ - Keep in mind the manufacturing technology that will be used, and place components accordingly to avoid solder bridges especially in wave soldering method.
  - Give this a read (http://frontdoor.biz/HowToPCB/HowToPCB-Place.html)
  - Plan you layout first, then start placement.
  - Start with big/main/critical components first like MCU, clock devices, then place resistors and capacitors etc.